jayantsingh123/course-dbt/greenery/README_WEEK2.md

 Question 2: How do we plan to alert stakeholders of bad data quality?

 Response: We can use slack notifications to update the stakeholders if any required test is failing.
-Some sort of aitomation, e.g. airlfow can be used as an orchestration toolt to run these tests regularly.
+Some sort of automation, e.g. airflow can be used as an orchestration tool to run these tests regularly.

 Part 3. dbt snapshots